PwnJustRight/CSD3120_IPA/README.md

     https://drive.google.com/file/d/1v9i1xbI1WX7VwDqS8HPkoVRhbJCaB29z/view?usp=sharing

+Troubleshooting:

+If you have trouble getting the Quest 2 headset to work in unity

+    1. In Unity > Go to Edit > Project Settings > XR Plug-in Management
+    2. Ensure that Initialize XR on Startup is checked
+    3. Ensure that Oculus is checked
+    4. In the Oculus App > Settings > General > Set Oculus as Active

 Note: If the icons are too big in the scene view, you can update the size of the 3D icons in the top right of the scene window.
 (Click on the drop-down arrow beside the gizmos icon)

 # Project Structure